Oasis for Girls is currently seeking a full-time Program Director

 MARKETING & OUTREACH:

-• Partner with the Executive Director & ACTIVATE social media team to provide programmatic content for social media, marketing materials and grant proposals/reports, including the preparation and synthesis of program statistics
+• Partner with Executive Director & volunteer social media team to provide program statistics and qualitative content for social media, marketing materials and grant proposals/reports, including the preparation and synthesis of program statistics

-• Partner with the Executive Director to plan funder site visits and donor engagement events, including oversight of Oasis alumni engagement
+• Partner with the Executive Director to plan funder site visits and donor engagement events, including oversight of Oasis alumnae engagement

 • Represent the organization at meetings and events and collaborate with community groups to strengthen and expand Oasis’ programs